 “Remember, the big stores don’t do ‘a little Jig’ when they make a sale.
 Make someone ‘jig’ this year.”

 This year, we’re shopping small, we’re shopping responsibly but we’re definitely not shopping Amazon if we can help it.
 I’ve been surfing the back alleys of the internet in search of its most charming small businesses, as well as browsing the gift shops of museums and hotels which were hard hit during the pandemic lockdowns.
-You’ll find many of the choices on this list have been curated to reflect the social movements and events of this crazy, crazy year called 2020.
 I’ve always put a lot of thought into finding unique gifts at the holidays and if you’re a long-time reader, chances are we probably share similar tastes.
 So without further ado, let’s go gift-shopping…

 For the Dedicated Scrapbooker